apache/geode-examples/partitioned/README.md

     Within the output, the result for `totalBucketSize` identifies the number of entries hosted on the specified server.
     Vary the command to see statistics for both `server1` and `server2`.
+    Note that approximately half the entries will be on each server.
+    And, the quantity on each server may vary if the example is started over and run again.

 1. The region entries are distributed across both servers.
 Kill one of the servers: